teboho/how-to/docs/README.md

 1. Support team users should be able to handle a dispute on the web application.
 1. Suppport team users should be able to refund a client on the web application.
 1. The website should have an FAQ page.
+1. The support should be able to create a new category on the web application.

 ## Non-Functional Requirements